BSHaidar/CancerScreener/README.md

 # Objective
-Develop a Skin Cancer Screener that can classify 7 diagnostic categories of skin lesions, some are malignat and some are benign.
+Develop a Skin Cancer Screener that can classify 7 diagnostic categories of skin lesions.
 ![main img](Figures/main_img.JPG)

-## **Success/Evaluation Criteria**
+# Success/Evaluation Criteria
 if we pick at random (1 out of 7 diagnostic categories) then we will be correct 14.28% of the time.
-If we have a model that can predict the diagnostic category at a rate of 50% or better, then that model will perform at least 4 times better then random chance and that would be a relatively successful model.
+If we have a model that can predict the diagnostic categories at a rate of 50% or better, then that model will perform at least 4 times better then random chance and that would be a relatively successful model.

 # Background
 Skin cancer is the most common form of cancer in the United States with an annual cost of care exceeding $8 billion.
 With early detection, the 5 year survival rate of the most deadly form, melanoma, can be up to 99%; however, delayed diagnosis causes the survival rate to plummet to 23%.